-Had such adjustments and disclosures been determined and made, many elements and related disclosures in the accompanying consolidated financial statements for the years ended 31 December 2022 and 31 December 2021 would have been materially different.
-The effects of the resolution of these uncertainties on the consolidated financial statements and disclosures have not been determined.
-Our opinion for the year ended 31 December 2021 was modified for the same reasons.
+Had such adjustments and disclosures been determined and made, many elements and related disclosures in the accompanying consolidated financial statements for the years ended 31 December 2021 and 31 December 2020 would have been materially different.
+The effects of the resolution of these uncertainties on the consolidated financial statements and disclosures have not been determined

-- 4. Investment securities at fair value through profit or loss are carried in the consolidated statement of financial position at LL 397 billion (2021: LL 448 billion) were stated at fair value by using inputs into the determination of fair value which are not indicative of economic reality and market conditions existing in Lebanon at the reporting date, which constitutes a departure from IFRSs.
-Consequently, we were unable to determine whether any adjustments should have been recorded on these amounts. - 5.
-Provisions, which are carried in the consolidated statement of financial position at LL 873 billion (2021: LL 137 billion), include: - a.
-Provision for undetermined risks of LL 845 billion at 31 December 2022 (2021: LL 120 billion) which constitute a departure from IFRSs. - b.
-Provision for end of service indemnities of employees in Lebanon is carried in the consolidated statement of financial position at LL 25 billion (2021: LL 12 billion).
-The assumptions used in calculating this provision are subject to high uncertainty from the prevailing financial and economic situation in Lebanon as illustrated in note 1.
-Consequently, we were unable to determine whether any adjustments to these amounts, and related consolidated income statement were necessary. - c.
-Provision for expected credit losses on off-balance commitments of LL 3 billion (2021: LL 5 billion).
+- 4. Investment securities at fair value through profit or loss are carried in the consolidated statement of financial position at LL 448 billion (2020: LL 348 billion) were stated at fair value by using inputs into the determination of fair value which are not indicative of economic reality and market conditions existing in Lebanon at the reporting date, which constitutes a departure from IFRSs.
+We were unable to determine the necessary adjustments at 31 December 2021 - 5.
+Provisions, which are carried in the consolidated statement of financial position at LL 137 billion (2020: LL 89 billion), include a provision for expected credit losses on off-balance commitments of LL 5 billion (2020: LL 10 billion).
 Management has not stated the allowance for expected credit losses on off-balance commitments by taking into account the full impact of the economic crisis and political turmoil in Lebanon, which constitutes a departure from IFRSs.
 We were unable to determine the necessary adjustments to this amount. - 6.
 The events and conditions and practices that would not qualify as normal course of business in a non-crisis environment described in Note 1 and the matters described in paragraphs 1, 2 and 3 above affect the financial position, liquidity, solvency and profitability of the Group, and expose the Group to increased litigation and regulatory risks.
 Significant uncertainty exists in relation to the outcome of the litigations and claims raised against the Bank and the negative impact that they may have on the Group's offshore liquidity, foreign assets and foreign currency exposure as disclosed in Notes 1, 38 and 41 A. These events and conditions may cast significant doubt on the Group's ability to continue as a going concern.
 We were unable to obtain sufficient appropriate audit evidence about the Group's ability to continue as a going concern.